marcuswestin/store.js/README.md

 ========

 1. [Basic Usage](#basic-usage)
-	- All you need to get started:
+	- All you need to get started
 	- [API](#api)
 	- [Using npm](#using-npm)
 	- [Using a script tag](#using-a-script-tag)
 2. [Supported Browsers](#supported-browsers)
-	- All of them, pretty much:
+	- All of them, pretty much
 	- [List of supported browsers](#list-of-supported-browsers)
 3. [Builds](#builds)
-	- Choose which build is right for you:
+	- Choose which build is right for you
 	- [List of default Builds](#list-of-default-builds)
 	- [Make your own Build](#make-your-own-build)
 4. [Plugins](#plugins)
-	- Additional common functionality:
+	- Additional common functionality
 	- [List of all Plugins](#list-of-all-plugins)
 	- [Using Plugins](#using-plugins)
 	- [Write your own Plugin](#write-your-own-plugin)
 5. [Storages](#storages)
-	- Storages provide underlying persistance:
+	- Storages provide underlying persistance
 	- [List of all Storages](#list-of-all-storages)
 	- [Write your own Storage](#write-your-own-storage)